RayhanaAkterDev/crisis-vault/CSE-530219 » Software Engineering/01 » Software Engineering Paradigms/📘 003 » State and explain some qualities that are used to access software..md

-#  Qualities that are used to access software
+# 🌼 Qualities that are used to access software

-> Qualities that are used to access software:
+> Some qualities that are used to access software are describe below:
 > 1. **Functional suitability**: A set of attributes that bear on the existence of a set of function and their specified properties.
 The functions are those that satisfy stated or implied needs.
 > 	- Suitability
 > 	- Accuracy